jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Summer Algae Notes Summary.md

+- 460 mL of saltwater, 65 uL of F/2, 40 mL of Tetraselmis
-- 455 mL of saltwater, 65 uL of F/2, 5 mL of Tetraselmis
+- 495 mL of saltwater, 65 uL of F/2, 5 mL of isochrysis